Out of Office

 Few places scream summer like Cape Cod, Massachusetts.
 While summertime marks peak busy season for the picturesque peninsula, it’s also the best time of year to enjoy the Cape’s soft, sandy beaches and New England charm.
 Grab an ice cream cone and go antique shopping along cobblestone streets, eat your way through the Cape’s famous clam shacks, get up close to gray seals and humpback whales, or grab a ferry to Martha’s Vineyard for some beautiful sightseeing.

-Pro tip: Book your summer trip during winter months to take advantage of discounted hotel rates and special offers!
+Pro tip: Book your summer trip during the winter months to take advantage of discounted hotel rates and special offers!

 Where to stay: Sea Crest Beach Hotel.

 For even more family-friendly fun, plan a trip to Philadelphia, Pennsylvania.
 Summer is an especially vibrant time for the City of Brotherly Love, when historic town squares are buzzing with outdoor concerts and special events like Center City District SIPS.
 Philly is home to some incredible culinary minds, meaning foodies have their pick of Michelin-starred restaurants and mom-and-pop shops boasting the best Philly cheesesteak around.
 The city is also home to many national monuments including Independence Hall, where the Declaration of Independence and U.S. Constitution were signed and adopted.
-It goes without saying, Fourth of July is a pretty big deal around here!
+It goes without saying, the Fourth of July is a pretty big deal around here!

 Where to stay: The Rittenhouse.